Crossings and nestings over some Motzkin objects and $q$-Motzkin numbers: Introduction and result

 and the second one $\tilde{M}_n(q)$ by

 where $\delta$ is the usual Kronecker symbol.
-Hopping to extend the results on $q$-Motzkin numbers introduced in \cite{Barcu,Barnabei2}, we will show how these $q$-Motzkin numbers are the distributions of crossings and nestings over restricted permutations, using continued fractions.
+With a view to extend the results on $q$-Motzkin numbers introduced in \cite{Barcu,Barnabei2}, we will show how these $q$-Motzkin numbers are the distributions of crossings and nestings over restricted permutations, using continued fractions.
 For continued fractions, we are inspired by various known applications on enumeration of combinatorial objects (eg. \cite{Eliz3, Eliz4,Flajolet, ARandr1,ARandr}).

 The study of the crossings and nestings over permutations was introduced by M\'edicis and Viennot in \cite{MedVienot} and extended in \cite{BMP,Cort,Cort2,ARandr1,ARandr}.
-The study of these statistics over pattern avoiding permutations was introduced by the second author \cite{Rakot} in which he manipulated a known bijection of Elizalde and Pak \cite{ElizP} to find the equidistributions of the crossings over the sets of permutations avoiding the patterns 132, 213 and 321.
-Later, Rakotomamonjy et al.~\cite{Rakot2} enumerated the sets of permutations avoiding some pairs of patterns of length 3 according to $\crs$ and they find new combinatorial interpretations of some known sequences in \cite{OEIS}.
-In this work, we investigate on enumeration of some Motzkin objects, namely the sets $I_n(4321)$, $I_n(3412)$ and $S_n(321,3\bar{1}42)$, according to the number of crossings and nestings (see Theorem \ref{main}).
-The use of some know bijections between these sets and Motzkin paths allows us to reach our goal.
+The study of these statistics over pattern-avoiding permutations was introduced by the second author \cite{Rakot} who exploited a known bijection of Elizalde and Pak \cite{ElizP} to find the equidistributions of the crossings over the sets of permutations avoiding the patterns 132, 213, and 321.
+Later, Rakotomamonjy et al.~\cite{Rakot2} enumerated the sets of permutations avoiding some pairs of patterns of length 3 according to $\crs$, and they found new combinatorial interpretations of some known sequences in \cite{OEIS}.
+In this work, we investigate the enumeration of some Motzkin objects, namely the sets $I_n(4321)$, $I_n(3412)$, and $S_n(321,3\bar{1}42)$, according to the numbers of crossings and nestings (see Theorem \ref{main}).
+The use of some known bijections between these sets and Motzkin paths allows us to reach our goal.

-A \textit{Motzkin path} of length $n$ is a lattice path starting at $(0,0)$, ending at $(n,0)$, and never going below the $x$-axis, consisting of up steps $u = (1,1)$, horizontal steps $h = (1,0)$, and down steps $d = (1,−1)$.
+A \textit{Motzkin path} of length $n$ is a lattice path starting at $(0,0)$, ending at $(n,0)$, and never going below the $x$-axis, consisting of up steps $u = (1,1)$, horizontal steps $h = (1,0)$, and down steps $d = (1,-1)$.
 The set of Motzkin paths of length $n$ will be denoted by $\mathcal{M}_n$.